chrisl8/ArloBot/README.md

 0. Make sure the robot is on blocks off of the floor so when the motors run it will stay still and not run into anything.
 1. On the robot run `~/catkin_ws/src/ArloBot/scripts/PropellerSerialTest.sh` It will not start moving or doing anything yet, but it may soon!
 2. The Proximity Sensors, that is the PING and/or InfraRed (IR) sensors, can cause the robot to move to avoid obstacles or refuse to move when commanded to.
 The bottom row of the status shows their measurements.
 The second from the bottom row shows if the Propeller Activity Board's built in safety code has determined if it is safe to move forward or backward or not at all.
 There is also the line `Escaping:False` which indicates if the code is attempting to move to get away from something too close.
-Since we are on blocks, let's turn this off so it won't run the motors unless we tell it to.
+Since we are on blocks, let's turn this off, so it won't run the motors unless we tell it to.
 This will prevent it from just driving the wheels in response to you or something close to your test setup.
 Pres `s` for Settings and then `a` to ignore All proximity sensors.
 The line next to `Settings` that says `ignoreAllProximitySensors:No` will change to `ignoreAllProximitySensors:Yes`.
 3. Next note along the `Settings` line that `pluggedIn` is `Yes`.
 This will prevent the Propeller Activity Board code from sending any commands to the motor.
 Normally the only way to override this is through ROS.
 It is a safety measure that prevents the robot from ever moving if ROS is not running.
 We will override this now.
 If you left the Settings menu press `s` to get back in.
 Then `p` for Plugged in to turn that off.  `pluggedIn:Yes` will change to `pluggedIn:Yes` Now the robot can move.